rushidarge/People-Tracking-and-Counting/README.md

         - If they cross from left to right, another counter goes up.

 5. **Displaying Results**:
     - The code continuously updates and shows the counts for how many people have crossed the line in each direction.
-This is like a scoreboard that keeps track of the movement of people in real-time.
+This is like a scoreboard that keeps track of the movement of people in real time.

 ## Installation